syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Sizer.md

 ### Apply ColumnSizer for a particular column

-SfDataGrid allows you to setting the ColumnSizer for particular columns using the [GridColumn.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~ColumnSizer.html) property.
+You can apply ColumnSizer to individual columns by using the [GridColumn.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~ColumnSizer.html) property.
+The `GridColumn.ColumnSizer` property takes the [SfDataGrid.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~ColumnSizer.html) value and apply the width to that particular column.
+The following code example illustrates how to apply `ColumnSizer` for a particular column.

 The following code example illustrates how to apply `ColumnSizer` for a particular column.